DaycareCalc

 Federal Child and Dependent Care Credit (Form 2441)

-20% of qualifying expenses for most families (higher rates for lower incomes).
+20–50% of qualifying expenses under proposed OBBA rates (current law: 20–35%).
 Expense cap: $3,000 for one child, $6,000 for two or more.
 Non-refundable — reduces your tax bill but won't generate a refund.
-Claim on Form 2441 with your federal return.
-You need your care provider's EIN and the amount you paid.
+Cannot be claimed if you file Married Filing Separately.
+Rates above 35% are proposed and not yet enacted.

 2